Nico-Agoston/create-ec2-instance/README.md

 # 🚀 Create AWS EC2 instance - GitHub Action

+## How this Action works
+This Action is used to create an EC2 instance in your AWS Organization if it does not already exist!
+So If there is no existing EC2 instance with the configured name (see parameters) it will skip this step and output the name and the instance ID.
+If it does not already exist, it creates a new EC2 instance with the provided settings.

 ## Parameters

 |   Input Parameter   |                                         Description                                               | Default Value |